minitumb/MANTIS-AR-GLASSES/README.md

 <a name="reverse"></a>
 ## Reverse engineering
-Before starting to design the parts, program or design the electronic circuits, we had to know how a smart glasses were made inside, so we disassembled the Vuxiz Blade to have a clearer idea of how to realize our project.
+Before starting to design the parts, program or design the electronic circuits, we had to know how smart glasses were made on the inside, so we disassembled the Vuxiz Blade to have a clearer idea of how to realize our project.

 <a name="vuzixblade"></a>
 ### Vuzix Blade